Edible, Medicinal, Magical & Useful Wild Plants

 Plant walks are 3- 4 hours long, and take place entirely outdoors in many kinds of weather.
 Please dress accordingly, bring water, and a notebook, camera, snacks, or anything else you would like to feel comfortable.

 Victoria has organized & offered plant walks since 2009.
-Topics may include wild edibles; medicinal plants; harvesting methods; plants for basic needs and crafts; & basic botany & taxonomy.
+Topics may include wild plant foods; medicinal plants; harvesting methods; plants for basic needs and crafts; & basic botany & taxonomy.
+Victoria does not teach the concept of invasiveness.

 Want more focused instruction?
 A private plant walk on your land or any other chosen location can be tailored to your unique desires for learning and at your chosen pace.
 Private walks can range anywhere from 2 hours to 5 hours.